xiidea/EasyAuditBundle/Resources/doc/audit-log-entity-orm.md

 Step 3:  Create audit_log entity Doctrine ORM mapping
 ======================================================
-The ORM implementation does not provide a concrete Comment class for your use, you must create one.
+The ORM implementation does not provide a concrete AuditLog class for your use, you must create one.
 This can be done by extending the abstract entities provided by the bundle and creating the appropriate mappings.